-Below is a summary of the results of our executive compensation program for 2023:
+Below is a summary of the results of our executive compensation program for 2024:

-- No Cash Compensation Adjustments; Voluntary Salary Reductions.
-For 2023, based on the market benchmarks, we made no changes to the base salaries and target bonuses of our named executive officers from 2022 levels.
-In addition, each of our named executive officers agreed to a voluntary 15% base salary reduction for the period from July 1, 2023 through December 31, 2023. - Annual Bonus Payouts Tied to Performance, Resulting in No Payouts.
-For 2023, the financial objectives constituted 80% of the total annual bonus opportunity for our named executive officers, with revenue performance weighted at 40% of the total bonus opportunity and adjusted EBITDA weighted at 40% of the total bonus opportunity.
-Key strategic objectives made up the remaining 20% of the annual bonus opportunity.
-There were no annual bonuses paid to our named executive officers for 2023 as the revenue and adjusted EBITDA threshold objectives were not achieved and the component of the bonus tied to strategic objectives required that the adjusted EBITDA threshold level of achievement had to be satisfied for any credit to be given for that component.
-As a result of the foregoing, no annual bonuses were paid to the named executive officers for 2023.
-The 0% bonus payout, we believe, reflects our true pay-for-performance philosophy. - Equity Incentives.
-In 2023, our named executive officers received annual equity awards in the form of stock options and RSUs.
-The total value of the 2023 equity awards were delivered 50% in stock options and 50% in RSUs. - o Stock options are an important vehicle for tying executive pay to performance, because they deliver future value only if the value of our common stock increases above the exercise price.
-As a result, they provide strong incentives for our named executive officers to increase the value of our common stock over the long term, and they tightly align the interests of our executives with those of our stockholders. - RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price. - In 2022, in an effort to increase the long-term focus, we implemented a PSU program for our executive equity awards.
-In 2022, we granted approximately 40.3% of our named executive officers' annual equity awards in the form of PSU awards to further align our equity program with market practices and stockholder expectations.
-Mr. Elbaz also received PSUs as part of his new hire equity award package, with the PSUs (assuming "target" performance) representing approximately 15% of his new hire equity awards (excluding his sign-on bonus which was paid in the form of fully vested shares of our common stock).
-The performance goals for the PSU awards are based on both stock price appreciation and revenue objectives over a performance period ending on March 31, 2025.
-Up to 150% of the target PSUs will be eligible to vest based on company performance.
+- Compensation Adjustments.
+For 2024, our Chief Executive Officer's base salary was increased by 8.4%, our Chief Technology Officer's base salary was increased by 18.2%, and the base salary of our Chief Financial Officer remained the same.
+The target bonuses of our named executive officers remained unchanged from 2023 levels. - Annual Bonus Payouts Tied to Performance, Resulting in Below Target Payouts.
+For 2024, the financial objectives constituted 80% of the total annual bonus opportunity for our named executive officers, with revenue performance weighted 60% of the total bonus opportunity and adjusted EBITDA weighted 20% of the total bonus opportunity.
+Key strategic objectives comprised the remaining 20% of the annual bonus opportunity.
+The corporate achievement for the 2024 annual bonus was 15% of target.
+Each executive officer received 15% of their target annual bonus were paid in the form of fully vested RSUs, which awards were granted and immediately vested on March 15, 2025.

+- Equity Incentives.
+In 2024, our named executive officers received annual equity awards in the form of stock options and RSUs.
+The total value of the 2024 annual equity awards were delivered 50% in stock options and 50% in RSUs. - o Stock options are an important vehicle for tying executive pay to performance, because they deliver future value only if the value of our common stock increases above the exercise price.
+As a result, they provide strong incentives for our named executive officers to increase the value of our common stock over the long term, and they tightly align the interests of our executives with those of our stockholders. - RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price.